Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies

 If $\Theta$ is a class of maps existing uniformly in every \oo topos (like isomorphism, surjections, \oo connected maps...) and if $\Sigma$ is a class of maps in an \oo topos $\cE$, the forcing condition $\Forcing\Sigma\Theta$ may or may not be representable in the category of topoi.
 If it is, we denote the corresponding \oo topos by $\cE\Forcing\Sigma\Theta$.
 In the previous examples, this would give $\cE\Forcing\Sigma\Surj$, $\cE\Forcing{\im \Sigma}\Iso$, or $\cE\Forcing\Sigma{\Conn\infty}$.
 In particular, we shall use throughout the whole paper the notation $\cE\Forcing\Sigma\Iso$ for the left-exact localization generated by inverting a class of maps $\Sigma$ in $\cE$ (instead of the more classical notations $\cE[\Sigma^{-1}]$, $\Sigma^{-1}\cE$, $L(\cE,\Sigma)$...).

-A Grothendieck topology $\cG$ comes with a notion of sheaf, which is simply a local object for the class $\cG$.
+An extended Grothendieck topology $\cG$ comes with a notion of sheaf, which is simply a local object for the class $\cG$.
 It comes also with a notion of {\it hypercovering} (\cref{def:hypercovering}) and {\it hypersheaf} (\cref{def:GHsheaf}).
 A hypercovering is a map $f$ for which all its iterated diagonals $\Delta^nf$ are $\cG$-coverings as above.
 A hypersheaf is then a local object for the class $\HCover\cG$ of $\cG$-hypercovers.
-Any hypersheaf is a sheaf.
+Any hypersheaf is a sheaf but the converse is not necessarily true.
 The subcategories $\HSh\cE\cG\subseteq \Sh\cE\cG\subseteq \cE$ of hypersheaves and sheaves are reflective and enjoy the following universal properties.

 \begin{thm-intro}{\cref{prop:Gsheaf,prop:GHsheaf}} The reflection $\cE\to \Sh\cE\cG$ is left-exact and universal for the following forcing conditions: